shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Perhaps.
 Or maybe it was just another song, with the same tune."

 Jonah stood up and paced for a bit, watching his daughter from the mirror above her dresser.
 He tried to remember what it was they had listened to on the radio, attempted to whistle it.
 A thin, reedy thing, its pitch rising gradually and then falling even more slowly.
 "Like that?
-Was that Olive's tune, Poppet?"
+Was that Penny's tune, Poppet?"

 Olive smiled, her eyelids heavy.
 "Yes, I think that must have been it, Papa.
 Only - don't call me Poppet, please."